How to Install Self Adhesive Stick on Vinyl Floor Tiles Guide

 3) Tiles installed over existing tiled floor must be installed so that seams do not fall over existing seams.

 PLAN THE LAYOUT;

-1) Best results are obtained by installing the tile from the center of the room and progressing out to the perimeter along two marked guide lines at right angles to each, completing a segment of the room at a time (See Figure 1 below).
+1) Best results are obtained by installing the tile from the centre of the room and progressing out to the perimeter along two marked guide lines at right angles to each, completing a segment of the room at a time (See Figure 1 below).

-2) Determine the center of the room.
-The first marked guide line determines the major room feature the tiles are to be aligned with, be it parallel to that feature or at a defined angle to it. (e.g. The longest wall, an island bench) From the center of the room mark a second guide line at right angles to the first.
+2) Determine the centre of the room.
+The first marked guide line determines the major room feature the tiles are to be aligned with, be it parallel to that feature or at a defined angle to it. (e.g. The longest wall, an island bench) From the centre of the room mark a second guide line at right angles to the first.
 (A right angle can be determined by creating a triangle measuring 3 units base, 4 units length and 5 units diagonal - Figure 1 below)

-3) To establish the best-balanced width of tiles to be laid up to each opposing wall, lay a row of tiles along the guide lines starting from the room marked center and progress outwards.
+3) To establish the best-balanced width of tiles to be laid up to each opposing wall, lay a row of tiles along the guide lines starting from the room marked centre and progress outwards.
 (Do NOT remove the release paper backing at this stage)

 5) Placing a hand cut edge against the factory cut edge will not look realistic or natural.
 Therefore, when making a cut, you will want to place the hand cut edge along a wall.
 The cut edge perimeter of the room can be covered later with a skirting board or quarter-round timber trim.

 1) The tiles should be installed in a pyramid style fashion as indicated in the illustration.